zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

-does not run away, the one who is not afraid of the sound, the one who is not afraid of the sound, the one who does not fear, the one who does not frighten, the one who does not fear, the one who does not fear, the one who does not fear, the one who does not frighten , Those who don’t frighten, those who don’t run away, live where they have given up their terror and fear, and have left their bodies erected.”
+does not run away, the one who is not afraid of the sound, the one who is not afraid of the sound, the one who does not fear, the one who does not frighten, the one who does not fear, the one who does not fear, the one who does not fear, the one who does not frighten , Those who don't frighten, those who don't run away, live where they have given up their terror and fear, and have left their bodies erected."
 Because a lion is not afraid of sounds.

 "If the wind is not adhered to the net": ""Wind", east wind, west wind, north wind, south wind, dusty wind, dust-free wind, cold wind, hot wind , Small wind,